docker attachEstimated reading time: 5 minutes

 |docker||The base command for the Docker CLI.|

-or name, either to view its ongoing output or to control it interactively.
+ID or name.
+This allows you to view its ongoing output or to control it

 To stop a container, use